liquity/dev/docs/sdk/lib-base.successfulreceipt.md

 ## SuccessfulReceipt type

-Indicates that the transaction has been mined, but it failed.
+Indicates that the transaction has succeeded.

 <b>Signature:</b>